-- (a) The Secretary to the Planning Commission shall schedule a public hearing on the application on the agenda of a meeting of the Commission within thirty (30) days of the acceptance of the formal application, unless continued by the applicant or Planning Commission, and shall give notice thereof in the same manner and to the same persons as provided in Section 17-17-4, except that no publication of the notice shall be required.
-When an applicant seeks a Special Use Permit for a group home or group living quarters, the notification procedures set forth in 17-17-4 shall not apply; instead, written notification of the Planning Commission public hearing shall be mailed first class mail to the owners of those properties previously notified in accordance with the Neighborhood Referral program. - (b) Upon consideration of the application, the Planning Commission shall hear any evidence or statement presented by the applicant or his representative, by the Director, or by any person in attendance at the hearing.
-The Planning Commission may, in its sole discretion, hear and consider any other statement or evidence, written or oral. - (c) Within sixteen (16) days after hearing all evidence, the Planning Commission shall deliver a copy of said findings and decision to the applicant, and to any other person who shall submit a written request for a copy.
+- (a) The Secretary to the Planning Commission shall schedule a public hearing on the application on the agenda of a meeting of the Commission within thirty (30) days of the acceptance of the formal application, unless continued by the applicant or Planning Commission, and shall give notice thereof in the same manner and to the same persons as provided in Section 17-17-4, except that no publication of the notice shall be required. - (b) Upon consideration of the application, the Planning Commission shall hear any evidence or statement presented by the applicant or his representative, by the Director, or by any person in attendance at the hearing.
+The Planning Commission may, in its sole discretion, hear and consider any other statement or evidence, written or oral. - (c) Within sixteen (16) days after hearing all evidence, the Planning Commission shall deliver a copy of saif findings and decision to the applicant and to any other person who shall submit a written request for a copy.
 The decision of the Planning Commission may impose conditions upon the Special Use Permit in addition to those set forth in Section 17-6-4 which, if not complied with, shall be grounds for revocation of the Special Use Permit.
-(As amended by 0-81-108.) - (d) The Planning Commission shall exercise its judgment in the review of the application and shall consider the standards set forth in the applicable subsections of 17-6-4, as well as the suitability of the property for the proposed special use, the impact of the proposed special use on nearby uses, and the circulation and access to the proposed special use.
-(As amended by 0-84-51.) - (e) The decision of the Planning Commission shall be final, and any appeal of the decision shall be to the courts. - (11) (a) Notwithstanding the provisions of Subsections 17-6-2(6), (9) and (10) above, group homes housing eight (8) or fewer client residents meeting the definitions in this ordinance of group homes for victims of domestic violence or pregnant women and infants shall be exempt from the neighborhood referral and public hearing process described in those sections.
+In the case of approval of a Special Use Permit for a group home or group living quarters, the Planning Commission shall include, in addition to any other appropriate conditions, the maximum number of client residents that may be housed in the group home or group living quarters pursuant to the criteria established in Section 17-6-4(5)(j). - (d) The Planning Commission shall exercise its judgment in the review of the application and shall consider the standards set forth in the applicable subsections of 17-6-4, as well as the suitability of the property for the proposed special use, the impact of the proposed special use on nearby uses, and the circulation and access to the proposed special use.
+(As amended by 0-84-51.) - (e) The decision of the Planning Commission shall be final, and any appeal of the decision shall be to the courts. - (11) (a) Notwithstanding the provisions of Subsections 17-6-2(6), (9) and (10) above, group homes housing eight (8) or fewer client residents meeting the definitions in this ordinance of group homes for victims of domestic violence or pregnant women and infants shall be exempt from the neighborhood referral and public hearing process described in those sections due to the need to maintain the confidentiality of the location of such group homes.
 Instead, the formal application may be submitted to the Department of Community Development as described in Subsection 17-6-2(7) immediately after receipt of the City's written pre-application response. - (b) The Department of Community Development shall study the application according to the requirements of this Article 6, and shall, within twenty-five (25) days after acceptance of the application, make a written report to the applicant of its findings.
 If the Department of Community Development finds that the standards in this Article 6 for group homes are not met, the report will specify the deficiencies or areas of non-compliance.
 If the Department of Community Development finds that the application meets all applicable criteria of this Article 6, or that noted deficiencies have been corrected, the report will so state and the Director shall issue a special use permit for the requested group home special use, indicating that all conditions and revocation procedures listed in this article shall be in full force and effect.